antoniojps/discord-bot-pubg/README.md

 `/link PUBG_NAME`

 This command will fetch the users stats directly from the PUBG API there's a minimum of 20 games required in order to provide the roles.

+`/link PUBG_NAME DISCORD_ID`

+Admin command, same as previous but assigns the stats of the PUBG_NAME to the user of the DISCORD_ID.
+Used to avoid false linking.

 **Roles**
 | Role(s) | Description |